ether123/udacitycs101/README.md

-udacitycs101
+udacitycs101- Introduction to Computer Science
 ============

 My solutions

-An aggregate of my solutions to the very popular MOOC, Udacity CS 101.
+An aggregate of my solutions to the very popular MOOC, Udacity CS 101 led by Professor David Evans.